rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 <img src="/img/blog/posts/typography_humanist.jpg" alt="humanist typefaces">

-**Humanist / Old Style**
+**Old Style and Humanist**

-Humanist, otherwise known as "old style" fonts mimic the stroke of a pen, with proportions similar to traditional Roman lettering.
-"Old Style" fonts are serifs, as they have a traditional and fancy heir to them.
-However, "Humanist" generally refers to sans serifs, which borrow from "Old Style" proportions.
-These fonts often have a diagonal stress (rather than vertical) which emulates caligraphy and a low contrast, and the serifs often have prominent brackets.
+Old Style and Humanist fonts mimic the stroke of a pen, with proportions similar to traditional Roman lettering.
+Old Style fonts are serifs, as they have a traditional and fancy heir to them.
+However, Humanist fonts are sans serifs, which borrow from Roman proportions (samd as Old Style).
+These fonts often have a diagonal stress (rather than vertical) which emulates caligraphy, a low contrast, and serifs with prominent brackets.
 Usually, these fonts have a tall x-height.
+Despite being sans serifs, Humanist fonts still clearly have a caligraphic influence.
+Humanist fonts have more contrast than most sans serifs, and feature wide apertures as well.

-Example: [Spectral](https://fonts.google.com/specimen/Spectral) (serif) [Merriweather Sans](https://fonts.google.com/specimen/Merriweather+Sans) (sans serif)
+Example: [Goudy Bookletter 1911](https://fonts.google.com/specimen/Goudy+Bookletter+1911) (serif) [Merriweather Sans](https://fonts.google.com/specimen/Merriweather+Sans) (sans serif)

-History: These fonts were popular many years ago, but fell out of favor in the 18 and 19th centirues, but saw more use in the 20th century (as many fonts have) and are still popular now.
+History: Old style was developed between the 15th and 18th centuries for metal type.
+These fonts fell out of favor in the 18th and 19th centirues, but saw more use in the 20th century (as many fonts have) and are still popular now.
 Humanist fonts are sans serifs and therefore newer than old style fonts.

 Usage: These fonts can be used all around.
 They have an elegance associated with them.